equinor/sdp-backup/README.md

 # Backup SDP
-Scripts used to backup SDP resources.
+Scripts used to backup SDP VM resources.
 Intended to be run as a cronjob.
 Requires minimal configuration of nodes.

 The main backup script can be used in two ways.
 1. Backup directories manually defined in a CSV-file